 French dining is in its golden age in Singapore.
-French restaurants dominated the 2017 edition of the Michelin Guide and it was mainly French restaurants that again clinched us spots on last year Asia's 50 Best Restaurants list.
+French restaurants dominated the 2017 and 2018 editions of the Michelin Guide and it was mainly French restaurants that again clinched us spots on Asia's 50 Best Restaurants list.
 While decorated fine-dining establishment may get most of the limelight, Singapore has also been steadily building up a broad portfolio that traverses price points and culinary regions.
 We survey the landscape to spotlight the best French establishments worthy of your money.

 Cheese and dessert trolleys are par for the course, but at Gunther's, the highlight of the experience is the produce trolley.
 Resembling a still life tableau, the enormous tray is heaving with palm-size scallops, heirloom pumpkins, spiny sea urchins and more.
 Gunther's is among the old guards of Singapore's French fine-dining scene but the eponymous Gunther Hubrechsen – who made famous the angel hair pasta with Oscietra caviar – is no purist.
 Gunther is particularly fond of seafood and vegetables from Japan and he also references his homeland frequently, such as working artisanal mustards and lambic beers from Belgium into his marinades and sauces.

 TRY Alskan king crabs with comte 'bons bons'.
 It's a study in contrasts, the pristine sweetness of the lightly smoked Alaskan king crab legs juxtaposed with the earthy depth of the comte-stuffed pasta parcels.